icrobotics-team5584/frc/software/cpp/Jetty.Boronia/readme.txt

 ctrl ^ z  		:stops running current program fg  			:resumes programs
 ./   ./ic_blah --debug	:runs a program
+nohup ./     		: runs the program in shell on the jetson ctrl z			: interupts the current program
+bg			: moves the program to the background
 TAB   			:fills the rest
 sudo reboot     	:reboots the jetson
-cd   	       	        :goes into the directory of which you type after cd cd ..   		:goes back a directory ps -e | grep "ic"       :finds things running with [ic] in it touch ic_piepline.stop  :is our thing for stopping the ic pipeline xeyes   		:tests xming ifconfig -a   		:linux all adpaters rm 			:to remove ######  <-- a file
+cd   	       	        :goes into the directory of which you type after cd cd ..   		:goes back a directory ps -e | grep "ic"       :finds things running with [ic] in it touch ic_piepline.stop  :is our thing for stopping the ic pipeline this is in directory build.... note! if using (nohup) then add the ic,stop 													file in the ubuntu tmp directory! xeyes   		:tests xming ifconfig -a   		:linux all adpaters rm 			:to remove ######  <-- a file